-For the study of water quality problems of lake systems, generally due to eutrophication resulting from excess nutrient inputs, the more traditional approaches concentrated on load-response models of various degrees of complexity and resolution (Vollenweider and Kerekes 1980; Imboden and Gachter 1978, see section 3.2; Chen and Orlob 1975; Park et al. 1977).
+For the study of water quality problems of lake systems, generally due to eutrophication resulting from excess nutrient inputs, the more traditional approaches concentrated on load-response models of various degrees of complexity and resolution (Park et al. 1974, Chen and Orlob 1975, Imboden and Gächter 1978, Vollenweider and Kerekes 1980; see also Section 3.2).
 These were primarily designed to predict the changes in lake water quality as a result of changes in the nutrient loading.
-Lakes, however, are only one element in regional water resource systems; they have to be understood as being linked to a physical, as well as a socio-economic watershed which affect them and vice versa, and, by their outflow, they affect also downstream waterbodies.
+Lakes, however, are only one element in regional water resource systems; they have to be understood as being linked to a physical as well as a socioeconomic watershed, which affects them and vice versa; and, by their outflow, they affect also downstream water bodies.

-As most of the control options for lake water quality are based in the lake's catchment, this catchment has to be included in the analysis.
-Land use, i.e. agriculture and silviculture, domestic, commercial, and industrial activities tie up with lake water quality by affecting quantity and quality aspects of the runoff.
-The pollutant loads in the runoff from the catchment, with or without treatment, form the inputs to the lakes.
-To predict the effects of any change in land use patterns, or the effectiveness of any control action such as sewering and interceptor systems, models to do so have to explicitly include these activities.
+As most of the control options for lake water quality are based in the lake catchment, this catchment has to be included in the analysis.
+Land use, i.e. agriculture and silviculture, and domestic, commercial, and industrial activities, tie up with lake water quality by affecting the quantity and quality of the runoff from the catchment.
+The pollutant loads in the runoff, with or without treatment, form the inputs to the lakes.
+To predict the effects of any change in land-use patterns, or the effectiveness of any control action such as sewering and interceptor systems, models to do so have to explicitly include these activities.
 Consequently, watershed models and lake water quality models have to be coupled, if the input to the lakes is to be traced back to its natural and man-made causes.

-To be useful in a planning and management oriented framework, simulation models have to incorporate the relevant planning and management variables with a time and space resolution appropriate to the structure and dynamics of the real world system.
+To be useful in a framework oriented toward planning and management, simulation models have to incorporate the relevant planning and management variables with a time and space resolution appropriate to the structure and dynamics of the real system.
 The time and space scales should be appropriate for the planning and management decisions that can be implemented.

 On the other hand, there are always severe limitations on the data available.
 Hydrometeorological networks are usually very coarse in relation to the scale of regional or local problems, which is even more pronounced under complex orographic conditions such as in the mountainous areas of Austria.
-Also, measurements of precipitation, temperature and flow values are often made on a daily (or 12 hour) basis.
-Especially in the case of flow measurements, these data may contain considerable errors (e.g., Winter 1981).
+Also, measurements of precipitation, temperature, and flow are often made on a daily (or 12-hour) basis.
+Especially in the case of flow measurements, these data may contain considerable errors (e.g. Winter 1981).